sauthieg/sauthieg.github.io/_posts/2014-10-12-welcome-to-openig-part-4.markdown

 {% gist sauthieg/b4658a6b111620f99705 %}

-It is usually best placed either as the OpenIG entry point (the first element to be invoked), that helps to see what the User-Agent send and receive (as it's perceived by OpenIG) or just before a `ClientHandler` (that represents a sort of endpoint, usually your protected application).
+It is usually best placed either as the OpenIG entry point (the first element to be invoked), that helps to see what the User-Agent sends and receives (as it's perceived by OpenIG) or just before a `ClientHandler` (that represents a sort of endpoint, usually your protected application).